 NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
-Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford loan, but did not receive a Pell Grant.
+Data were collected on those students, who at entry of the cohort, were awarded a Pell Grant and students who were awarded a Subsidized Stafford Ioan, but did not receive a Pell Grant.
 Graduation rates are the Student Right-to-Know rates.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2018-19, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2019-20, Graduation Rates component.